rootstrap/ios-base/README.md

 2) Delete the ThirdPartyKeys.plist by just removing the reference from XCode.
 This way, you will keep the file locally(it is already in the .gitignore list) in the project directory.

-3) In order to consume the right key for the particular scheme configuration that you are using to build/archive your code you will need to add a run script as a pre-action for both cases.
-To do this follow the next steps:
-    1. Go to Edit Scheme.
-    2. Expand Build options.
-    3. Select Pre-actions.
-    4. Click on Add a run script.
-    5. Set your project on *Provide build setting from* section.
-    6. Paste this script:
-    ```
-    /usr/libexec/PlistBuddy -c "Set :ConfigurationName \"$CONFIGURATION\"" "$PROJECT_DIR/$INFOPLIST_FILE"
-    ```
-    7. Repeat this steps for Archive options.
+    -Note: Do NOT move the file from the current location, the script uses the $(PROJECT_DIR) directory.

-4) Go to Product -> Scheme -> Edit scheme.
-Then select Post-actions for the Build stage and make sure that the 'Provided build setting' is set to your current target.
+3) Go to Product -> Scheme -> Edit scheme.
+Then select Pre-actions for the Build stage and make sure that the 'Provided build setting' is set to your current target.

+    -Repeat this step for the Post-actions script.

-5) Done!
+4) Done!